Jump Straight to the Recommendations

 Top Recommended Philips Norelco Electric Shavers

 Pauper’s Dime Smart Buy:Philips Norelco S7370I used this razor’s predecessor every day for years, and this replacement is even better.
 This is a top notch razor, and I highly recommend it to friends and family.
 This is an especially smart choice for men with sensitive skin.
 The separately flexible heads make a big difference on your face, and the styling fits perfectly in your hand.
 I have previously owned several other shavers by both Philips and Braun, and there is no contest that this is the best shaving experience for this price.
 If you’re having a hard time deciding, just buy this one.
 I have consistently recommended these razors, and the guys who buy them couldn’t be happier.
 AT830 is a solid blend of features and shaving heads.
-If you aren’t willing to spend a lot of money on an electric shaver (like the 8000 SensoTouch 3D), then the 6000 SensoTouch 2D doesn’t have enough added features over the AT830 to justify the extra expense.
+If you aren’t willing to spend a lot of money on an electric shaver (like the 8000 SensoTouch 3D), then the 6000 SensoTouch 2D doesn’t have enough added features over the 4500 AT830 to justify the extra expense.
 They both have Aquatec sealing which will let you use it with a shaving gel or in the shower, and they both use the dual precision cutting heads.
-You may still want to keep setting aside money for a 8000 SensoTouch 3D, but this razor will take good care of you in the meantime.
+You may still want to keep setting aside money for an S9311, but this razor will take good care of you in the meantime.

-Braun has a fairly straightforward product line.
-They make three shavers, and each one has upsell versions with a fancier screen or accessories.
+BRAUN ELECTRIC SHAVERSBraun has a fairly straightforward product line.
+They make four shavers, and each one has upsell versions with a fancier screen or accessories.
 In other words, they make four electric shavers despite all the models you might come across.

 Braun Series 5 – The Toyota